Mammon in literature, film, and popular culture: Video and tabletop games

 In several campaign settings of Dungeons & Dragons, Mammon is an archdevil, known as the Lord of Avarice, one of the archdukes and the ruler of the Third Layer of Hell.

 In the role-playing video game (RPG) In Nomine, Mammon is the Demon Prince of Greed.

 Mammon is portrayed as the son of Lucifer, and uses the model "Infested Kerrigan" in the well known Heaven's Last Defense map in the realm of StarCraft.

 In the SNES RPG Chrono Trigger, the plot involves a device known as the Mammon Machine, created by Queen Zeal, who believed it would make her kingdom the most wealthy and powerful.

 In Quest 64, the final boss is Mammon, a large demon who envied the uniqueness of human life and therefore wanted to destroy it out of envy.

 Mammon is the name given to the Shadow of Kunikazu Okumura, the fifth boss of Persona 5.

 In the Japanese arcade rhythm game Beatmania IIDX, Mammon is portrayed as "Mamonis", by popular musician Kors k.
 His music track is composed to reflect the yearnings of mankind.

 In the visual novel Umineko no Naku Koro ni, Mammon is one of the Seven Sisters of Purgatory, a group of demons in service to the Golden Witch.

-In the 2019 visual novel Obey Me, Mammon is one of the brothers of the Seven Deadly Sins that enters a pact with the Main Character.
+In the 2019 visual novel Obey Me!, Mammon is the Avatar of Greed and is the second oldest of the seven demon brothers, and the first to enter a pact with Main Character.